blessinvarkey/rlstined/README.md

 Please do feel free to contribute to _The Bhangarh House_ project!

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.

-## Acknowledgments
-Thanks to Streamlit for providing an amazing platform for building interactive web apps with Python.
-Inspired by the haunting tales of Bhangarh, this game aims to capture the essence of storytelling through interactive media.